iotlearner0level/nrf51822-telephone-dock/README.md

 # bletest
-Test app for connecting ble
+Experiments for connecting mobile phone with nrf51822 using ble

 Hello everyone,

 this project is my experiments on communication of a nrf51822 based board (currently using waveshare ble400 ) and mit app inventor 2 bluetooth low energy.
 Also connected is a ssd1306 based lcd 128x64 which prints same messages as printed on the serial monitor.